Everyday phrases

 Credit: Jingming Pan

-This is likely one of those cases where wanting badly for something to be real can make you end up actually convinced it is possible.
-And who wouldn’t want a formula for making solid gold out of any old piece of junk?
-Ancient alchemists sought to transmute base metals into gold with the help of a mysterious substance called the "philosopher's stone."
-However, after centuries of failed attempts, most of the beliefs held by the alchemists were debunked by a more scientific approach to chemical reactions, leading to the birth of modern chemistry.
+This is one of those cases where wanting something to be real badly enough can make you believe it actually is.
+And who wouldn’t want a formula for turning junk into solid gold?
+Ancient alchemists sought to transmute base metals into gold using a mysterious substance known as the "philosopher’s stone."
+However, after centuries of failed attempts, most of the beliefs held by the alchemists were debunked by a more scientific understanding of chemical reactions, paving the way for modern chemistry.

 5